Tradershub/eth-contracts/readme.md

 The token offering uses a whitelist system to assure only KYC approved contributors can purchase THT.

-The token presale starts with Stage 1 active on **February 22nd** and is open for up to 48 hours to whitelist Group 1 members who can purchase up to Stage 1 cap worth of THT.
+The token presale starts with Stage 1 active on **February 22nd** and is open for up to 48 hours to whitelisted members who can purchase up to Stage 1 cap worth of THT.

-Then follows a ~48 hour technical break after which the presale continues on **February 26th** until **March 2nd** allowing Group 1 and 2 whitelisted members to participate.
+Then follows a ~48 hour technical break after which the presale continues on **February 26th** until **March 2nd** allowing whitelisted members to participate.
 Stages 1 and 2 can be filled during this phase.

 On **March 3rd** at the latest the Presale phase concludes.